2017 Modern Slavery Statement

 - comply with human trafficking, forced-labor, and modern slavery laws;

 - implement anti-modern slavery due diligence processes for their own suppliers and business partners;

 - extend similar anti-modern slavery language to their suppliers and business partners;

 - allow audits for instances of modern slavery; and

-- allow us to terminate our agreements with them for any violation of our obligations related to modern slavery eradication.
+- allow us to terminate our agreements with them for any violation of their contractual obligations related to modern slavery eradication.

-Nest personnel involved with Nest’s supply chain and product procurement are bound by and trained on the policies and procedures to manage modern slavery risk at Nest.
-This training reinforces the expectation that all Nest employees, temporary workers, and contractors (collectively, “workers”) follow applicable laws and report concerns of illegal or unethical activity.
-Nest workers who manage relationships with higher-risk suppliers receive supplemental in-person training.
-In addition, in 2016, a new online training course that includes anti-modern slavery education was provided to Nest workers in roles related to hardware supplier management.
-This training helps our workers identify modern slavery red flags, shares anti-modern slavery best practices, and instructs our workers to report modern slavery concerns.
+Training on the Code of reinforces the expectation that employees, temporary workers, and contractors (collectively, “workers”) follow applicable laws and report concerns of illegal or unethical activity.
+Nest workers involved with Nest’s supply chain and product procurement are trained to conduct due diligence to identify and avoid working with third parties that engage in modern slavery or other illegal practices.
+Nest workers who manage relationships with higher-risk suppliers identified in the Google risk assessment receive supplemental in-person training.
+In addition, in late 2016, an online training course was launched that includes anti-modern slavery education for Nest workers in roles related to hardware supplier management.
+This training helps workers identify modern slavery red flags, shares anti-modern slavery best practices, and instructs workers to report modern slavery concerns.

 Assessing and reporting on effectiveness